Advait Sarkar’s “Constructivist Design for Interactive Machine Learning” review

 In order to support the argument, Sarkar provides a brief contextualisation of constructivism in Computer Science (CS) education.
 Constructivism (Piaget, Papert, etc.) theorises that human knowledge results from an interaction between the person’s mental model and their experiential perceptions.
 In contrast, Instrucionism (Heider) is about transferring information more effectively.
 Sarkar gives examples of CS pedagogical systems as Constructivist Programming Environments (CPE), such as Logo, Alice, Scratch and DrawBridge.
 In these systems, novice programers “directly experience interaction between their ideas and experiences, which facilitates the construction of new or better mental models”.

 Sarkar’s main argument is that the “interaction loop of interactive machine learning systems facilitates constructivist learning, as it maximises the interaction between the end-user’s experience of the model, and their ideas regarding the model status.” (p.
 4).
-The core of Sarkar’s argument is in restating the objectives of IML systems as learning outcomes (i.e., critically learning about model-building, about the structure and properties of data, about algorithms, training and testing workflow, etc.)and highlighting how the IML loop can provide the users with experiential learning.
+The core of Sarkar’s argument is in restating the objectives of IML systems as learning outcomes (i.e.critically learning about model-building, about the structure and properties of data, about algorithms, training and testing workflow, etc.)and highlighting how the IML loop can provide the users with experiential learning.
 Sarkar has the care to acknowledge, however, that learning outcomes are not explicit outcomes, but rather implicit and intermediate outcomes of IML systems which primarily build models and assist in data analysis.

 Based on the interpretation of core texts about CPE design, Sarkar identified a set of design principles that he proposes for asking critical questions about the design of IML systems: